Charities by Category:

 NW4 2SG

-At Ohel Sarah, our mission is to enrich the quality of life for over 750 children and adults with cognitive and physical disabilities in Israel by providing comprehensive, ongoing support in education, employment and independent living.
+At Ohel Sarah, our mission is to enrich the quality of life for 800 children and adults with cognitive and physical disabilities in cental Israel, by providing comprehensive, loving support in education, employment and independent living.

-Delivering care from age six until end of life, we provide a home for life.
-We aim to help each person learn and develop life skills to enable them to become confident, independent and contributing members of society.
+We provide care from age six until end of life, giving our members a home for life.
+We aim to to help each person learn and develop life skills, so they can become confident, independent and contributing members of society.